 What are the dimensions of your product?
 Where will the metal nameplate be located/mounted?
 From what distance would you like it to be seen?
 These three questions will help you determine the size of metal nameplate needed.
 Size and shape can also depend on logos or artwork, amount of text, or industry standards.
 U.S. Nameplate Co. has a number of different dies required to produce special shapes.
 If our dies do not fit specific needs, custom dies can be created.
 U.S. Nameplate Co. can die cut, digitally cut, laminate and/or machine a variety of metals in different shapes and sizes.

-Because U.S. Nameplate Co.’s customized metal nameplates are used in industries such as construction, mining, and military, a product that is built to last is extremely important.
+Because U.S. Nameplate Co.’s customized equipment nameplates are used in industries such as construction, mining, and military, a product that is built to last is extremely important.
 Additional materials available to create customized metal nameplates includes aluminum, anodized aluminum, Metalphoto®, brass, and stainless steel.
 Each type of metal varies in thickness, color, and finish options.
 The two most popular material choices for nameplates are anodized aluminum and Metalphoto.
-Anodized aluminum is durable, easily maintained, cost effective, and environmentally safe.
+Anodized aluminum is durable, easily maintained, cost-effective, and environmentally safe.
 All these characteristics make anodized aluminum one of the most widely used materials today for industrial metal nameplates.
 Metalphoto has been designated as the most durable aluminum substrate available on the market.
 Here at U.S. Nameplate Co. we produce Metalphoto parts used often in military-grade specifications known to go through some of the harshest conditions.

 How or where will the metal nameplate attach to your product?
-U.S. Nameplate Co. can place holes in the metal nameplate in most any location in a variety of sizes.
+U.S. Nameplate Co. can place holes in the metal nameplate in almost any location in a variety of sizes.
 If you are unsure of the best way to adhere the metal nameplate to your product, U.S. Nameplate Co. engineers can recommend the best adhesion method depending on materials, surface and production process.

 Once need is determined regarding customized metal nameplates, continue the process by requesting a quote from U.S. Nameplate Co.
 When a quote is requested we ask for general company contact information, product need and usage, and a basic blueprint/drawing of the product.
 It’s our job to help you customize a nameplate best suited to your needs.